 I didn’t even enjoy the start as it seemed too slanted toward management and business than coaching per se.

-Bungay-Stanier offers up some killer questions, one of which had me cursing that it wasn’t in the PDF on question asking that I give to course attendees.
+Bungay-Stanier offers up some killer questions, one of which had me cursing that it wasn’t in the PDF on a question asking that I give to course attendees.
 It is now!

 I confess I can tend to slip into small talk at the beginning of coaching calls and this book is the antithesis of that.

 Bungay-Stanier believes that you can coach people in ten minutes or under if you cut to the chase.
 And he’s right.